-Research Process
+2.3 Research Process

 My research process was non-linear and emergent, and evolved throughout the project.
-During the first half of the project duration, I explored various "problems" in which I was interested, within the domain of gender equality, but they all appeared to be symptoms of deeper issues.
+During the first half of the project, I explored various "problems" that I was interested in in the domain of gender equality, but they all appeared to be symptoms of deeper issues.
 I devoted considerable time to investigating the "leaky pipeline" affecting women in STEM as well as the practice of women changing their last names after marriage in Canada and internationally (Hamilton et al., 2011; Liu et al., 2019).
-Even though both issues resonated with me personally, I felt that they were connected to something more fundamental.
+Even though both of these issues resonated with me personally, I felt that they were connected to something more fundamental.
 This exploratory phase helped me gain clarity about how these and other gender issues interconnect through the stories we believe about gender.